What should I bring?

 You will get better network performance using a wired connection - if possible, make sure you have either a built-in network connection or a USB network device.

-We do not support personal printers on our wireless network, but you will not need one.
+We do not support personal printers on our wireless network and you will not need one.

 There are multiple printers available around campus, charged on a per page basis and can be accessed from your own MacOS/Windows computer.